Layr-Labs/eigenlayer-contracts/docs/Middleware-Guide.md

 ![Operator deregistering](./images/operator_deregister.png)

 ### *Slashing*
 As mentioned above, EigenLayer is built to support slashing as a result of an on-chain-checkable, objectively attributable action.
 In order for a middleware to be able to slash an operator in an objective manner, the middleware needs to deploy a DisputeResolution contract which anyone can call to raise a challenge against an EigenLayer operator for its adversarial action.
 On successful challenge, the DisputeResolution contract calls the `ServiceManager.freezeOperator(..)`; the ServiceManager in turn calls `Slasher.freezeOperator(..)` to freeze the operator in EigenLayer.
-EigenLayer's Slasher contract emits a `OperatorFrozen(..)` event whenever an operator is (successfully) frozen
+EigenLayer's  `Slasher.sol` emits a `OperatorFrozen(..)` event whenever an operator is (successfully) frozen

 The following figure illustrates the above flow:
 ![Slashing](./images/slashing.png)